 Roofing Felt Underlayment

-As an added bonus, felt used for roofing also offers an excellent fire rating.
-This means that in conjunction with a fire-rated roof, you have a great chance of avoiding the spread of fire since both will be slow to burn.
-If you are getting a full roof replacement, talk to roof services about your options when making your home as fire resistant as possible.
+As an added bonus, felt used for roofing also offers an excellent fire rating, which means that in conjunction with a fire-rated roof, you have a great chance of avoiding the spread of fire since both will be slow to burn.

 Synthetic Underlayment Material